surister/cratedb-guide/docs/integrate/index.md

 :::{tip}
-Please also visit [Overview of CrateDB integration tutorials].
+Please also visit the [Overview of CrateDB integration tutorials].
 :::